Easy Turkey Chili with Peppers, Mushrooms, and Olives

 - Add 2 tsp. more olive oil to the same pan and saute the mushrooms until they give up their liquid, liquid is evaporated, and mushrooms are lightly browned.
 Add mushrooms to the soup pot.

 - Heat 2 tsp. more olive oil (more or less as needed), then add the ground turkey and cook until it’s nicely browned, breaking it apart with a turner as it cooks.
-(I like to use an old-fashioned Potato Masher to break the meat apart.)
+(I like to use an old-fashioned Potato Masher (affiliate link) to break the meat apart.)

 - Add the browned turkey to the soup pot, along with the chicken stock, tomatoes, pinto beans, red beans, and diced green chiles.
 Let the chili simmer on low heat for an hour (or longer if you have plenty of time.)